ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * 'cs_params', defined in {{iana-ace-groupcomm-parameters}} of this document, specifies the additional parameters for the countersignature algorithm used in the OSCORE group, encoded as a CBOR array.
 Possible formats and values are the same ones admitted for the 'cs_params' parameter of the "OSCORE Security Context Parameters" registry, defined in Section 6.4 of {{I-D.ietf-ace-key-groupcomm-oscore}}.

-* 'cs_key_params', defined in {{iana-ace-groupcomm-parameters}} of this document, specifies the additional parameters for the key used with the countersignature algorithm in the OSCORE group, encoded as a CBOR array.
-Possible formats and values are the same ones admitted for the 'cs_key_params' parameter of the "OSCORE Security Context Parameters" registry, defined in Section 6.4 of {{I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'cs\_key\_enc', defined in {{iana-ace-groupcomm-parameters}} of this document, specifies the encoding of the public keys of group members, encoded as a CBOR integer.
 Possible values are the same ones admitted for the 'cs\_key\_enc' parameter of the "OSCORE Security Context Parameters" registry, defined in Section 6.4 of {{I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'pairwise\_mode', defined in {{iana-ace-groupcomm-parameters}} of this document and encoded as a CBOR simple value.
 Its value is True if the OSCORE group supports the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}, or False otherwise.